ArmandoRJr/Promedio-MVP/doc/sprint2/RPM.md

 - Users are able to view GPA for a select subset of courses. `(PROM-16)`
 - Users are able to view GPA for all courses or by semester. `(PROM-15)`
 - Users are able to view how much of a course they have completed. `(PROM-11)`
-- Users are able to graph their average grades by course/semester. `(PROM-21)`
+- Users are able to add/edit/delete grades into specific sheets. `(PROM-9)`

 To be deleted
 - Users are able to toggle between light/dark theme.
 - Users are able share their progress in a course through URLs.
 - Users are able to export sheets as raw CSV/Google Sheets/Excel files.
+- Users are able to graph their average grades by course/semester. `(PROM-21)`

 ---
 ## Participants: